cnr-isti-vclab/relight/relightlab/roadmap.md

   the ecc algorithm works on pairs, we need bundle adjustment.

 ## Bugs
-* brdrf adds jpg to folder
+* brdf adds jpg to folder
-* downsampling doesn't work properly with crop
-* How HSH with 18 planes is possible? (missing 27?)
 * crop initialized with wrong handles size. (too small)
 * icons and font size on linux large screen are too small.
 * check for invalid inner circle when creating a sphere.